Series: The Amarna Age #0.5, The Amarna Princesses #0.5

-I couldn’t tell him that the servant — the one who had been a priestess of Sekhmet — had told me of the woman pharaoh who had ruled the Two Lands.
-Hatshepsut’s husband had been pharaoh but when he died, her son was too young and weak to rule, so she had done it for him.
+I couldn’t tell him that the servant — the one who was once a priestess of Sekhmet — told me of the woman pharaoh who had ruled the Two Lands.
+Hatshepsut’s husband was pharaoh, but when he died her son was too young and weak to rule, so she did it for him.

 "Women cannot rule," Father said.
 “They do not have the temperament."

 "Your mother is different.
 Special.
 But even she could not be pharaoh."

 "I think she could."
 My voice was tentative now, uncertain.
 "I think mother would be a good pharaoh.
 If I cannot be your heir, maybe she can."

 He considered me, a strange look on his face.

 "You say the oddest things sometimes, little cat.
 I do not know where you get such ideas from.”

 I shrugged and looked away, lest he press me further about where I heard about Hatshepsut.
 The servant would lose her job if I told him.
 He laughed and pulled me closer for a hug.